-Penrose is specialised in Dutch tenancy law, property purchase and sale transactions, due diligence and finance documents.
-Our clients include experienced real estate investors, project developers and business tenants.
+Penrose is specialised in tenancy law, real estate sale and purchasing transactions, due diligence and real estate financing in the Netherlands.
+We represent and assist real estate investment companies, project developers and corporate tenants in the Netherlands.
 Some of the property law issues that we encounter in the Netherlands on a daily basis are outlined below.

-Under Dutch law, a rental agreement is an agreement in which one party makes something available (for example, a business premises or a car) to another in return for a consideration.
-This is referred to as the rental payment.
-A rental agreement is often drawn up in respect of immovable real estate such as a commercial real estate or a residence.
-Tenancy law sets out many relevant issues in respect of which the tenant of a residence or a retail outlet is provided with a range of important safeguards.
-Provision is made in the rental agreement for many issues that deviate from or are supplementary to the law, covering: the rent, rental period, provisions, notice of termination, bankruptcy, giving possession, vacating and subletting.
+Under Dutch law, a rental agreement is an agreement whereby one party makes something available (for example, a business premise or a car) to another in return for a remuneration; payment of the (rental) price.
+The lease agreement often entails immovable property such as commercial real estate or a residence.
+Dutch tenancy law most of the relevant issues.
+In this respect predominantly the tenant of a personal residence and retail space are provided with a range of protective rules.
+The lease agreement will cover deviations from or additions to the statutory requirements, for example issues such as: rental price, rental period, provisions, notice of termination, bankruptcy, eviction and subletting.

-When a building is divided into apartments to be acquired by different owners, it is obligatory under Dutch Real Estate law to establish a Building Association, also called an Association of Owners (in Dutch: VVE).
-Purchasers of apartments automatically become members of the VVE.
-One cannot renounce one’s membership of an VVE as long as the apartment is in legal possession.
+When a building is divided into apartments that can be owned and mortgaged separately, it is obligatory under Dutch real estate law to establish a Building Association, also called Association of Owners (in Dutch: VVE).
+Purchasers of apartments automatically become members of the VVE, which membership cannot be renounced and continues as long as the apartment is in the possession of the purchaser.

-Those with an apartment have a right to the exclusive use of that apartment.
-Thus, under Dutch law the apartment is not owned but this apartment right.
+The apartment ownership right grants the member with a right to the exclusive use of that apartment as well as a joint entitlement to the communal spaces of the building.
 This right is transferable and may be secured by a mortgage.
-The VVE is the legal entity which owns the building.
-It represents the interests of the owners and manages the common areas of the building, such as the stairways and the elevator.
-The VVE is run by a board of directors, similarly to an ordinary association.
-In the case of large VVEs, the board might be assisted by a professional external building association manager.
-With smaller VVEs, it is often the apartment owners themselves who make up the board of the VVE.
-The board of directors represent the VVE and is mainly responsible for the finances and maintenance.
-An VVE should also be aware that its board members may be subject to directors’ and officers’ liability.
-The committee is appointed and fired by the VVE meeting.
-For more information on this click here.
+The building association is the Dutch legal entity that actually owns the building.
+It represents the interests of the apartment owners and manages the common areas within the building, such as the stairways and the elevator.
+Similar to the ordinary association under Dutch law, the VVE is run by a board of directors.
+For large VVE’s, the board often consists of a professional external property manager.
+With smaller VVE’s, it are often the apartment owners themselves who constitute the board.
+The board legally represents the VVE and it is mainly responsible for the finances and maintenance.
+The VVE should also be aware that its board members are subject to directors’ and officers’ liability under Dutch law.
+The board members are appointed and dismissed by the association meetings.

-Purchase and sale of Real Estate in the Netherlands
+Sale and purchase of Real Estate in the Netherlands

 Real Estate contracts

-The purchase and sale of Dutch real estate, the financing of real estate, mortgage rights and the letting of real estate.
-Every link in this chain has its own Netherlands law contract.
-But the rental or letting of office space is also legally regulated by law different from the rental or letting of living space or a retail space.
-The rental agreements therefore differ greatly on subjects such as the options for temporary rental, rent increases, the termination of the agreement and the possibility of eviction.
+The purchase and sale of real estate, the financing of real estate, mortgage rights and the rental of property know its own particular contract according to Dutch law.
+Notably the rental or lease of office space is legally regulated differently compared to the rental or lease of residence or a retail space.
+The rental agreements therefore differ on subjects such as the options for temporary rental, price increases, termination and the possibility of eviction.